Will I qualify for financial aid?

 Your Direct loan application can only be processed at the class level commensurate with your current cumulative credits.
 If your fall/jterm credits increase your class standing from freshman to sophomore or sophomore to junior, you are eligible to increase your loan to the higher annual loan limit associated with each class standing.
 Contact the financial aid office to request this increase at email@example.com.

 How much can my parents borrow in the Federal Parent PLUS Loan?

 The maximum eligibility for the Federal Parent PLUS loan awarded is the difference between your cost of attendance (COA) and the amount of financial aid offered to meet that cost.
 The amount actually borrowed can be increased if you decline a portion of your aid award (like work study or one of your student loans), or reduced, if you secure additional outside scholarships or have other resources to meet your educational expenses not covered by financial aid.
-You can calculate the amount of PLUS Loan you will need by using the 2016-17 PLUS Loan Worksheet, or contact your Student Services Center counselor for assistance in determining the amount the works best for your financial situation.
+You can calculate the amount of PLUS Loan you will need by using the 2016-17 PLUS Loan Worksheet, or contact your Student Financial Services counselor for assistance in determining the amount the works best for your financial situation.

 How do I apply for the Federal Direct Parent PLUS Loan or an alternative loan?